chris-kwl/MMM-Vrr/README.md

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).

-Displays the next departure times of Trains, subway and Buses from any city and station in the german federal state North Rhine-Westphalia (VRR).
+Displays the next departure times of Trains, subway and Buses from any city and station in the [below](#efa) mentioned areas (by transportation authorities).
+By default only in the VRR-Area (basically North Rhine-Westphalia) and some other stations in the DACH countries.
+See [Support for other Areas](#efa).

-This module was intended for VRR, but it also supports the [following](#efa) Areas.

 ![displayType detail](mmm-vrr-table.png) &nbsp;&nbsp; ![displayType digital](mmm-vrr.png)